woblerr/pgbackrest_exporter/README.md

 * if the last backup was full or differential, the metric will take full or differential backup value;
 * otherwise, the value will be set.

 Metric `pgbackrest_backup_annotations` is set only for backups that have annotations.
-If there are no annotations, no metrics will be set for this backup.
+If there are no annotations, the metric won't be set for this backup.

 ## Compatibility with pgBackRest versions